If you are a business owner, you probably don’t think about using disability insurance to protect your business loans, right?

 Why Do I Need Disability Insurance To Protect My Business Loans?

 We’ve discussed disability insurance ad nauseam.
 If you earn an income, you need disability insurance.
 It’s that simple.
 We aren’t going to rehash the reasons why.
 But, one major reason stands out.

 You have a 1 in 4 chance of a long-term disability.

-I am not one for statistics, but everyone generally agrees with the 1 in 4 probability of disability.
-(Some other agencies state 1 in 3).
+I am not one for statistics, but everyone in the disability insurance industry generally agrees with the 1 in 4 probability of disability.
+(Other industry statistics state 1 in 3).